-The completeness of the ransom is the very strongest possible argument for the restitution of all of mankind who will accept it on the proffered terms.
-(Rev. 22:17.)
-The very character of God for justice and honor stands pledged to it; every promise which he has made implies it; and every typical sacrifice pointed to the great and sufficient for our sins [the Church's], and not for ours only, but also for the sins of the whole world."
-(John 1:29; 1 John 2:2.)
-Since death is the penalty or wages of sin, when the sin is canceled the wages must in due time cease.
+The completeness of the ransom is the very strongest possible argument for the restitution of all mankind who will accept it on the proffered terms.
+(Rev. 22:17) The very character of God for justice and honor stands pledged to it; every promise which he has made implies it; and every typical sacrifice pointed to the great and sufficient sacrifice-"the Lamb of God, which taketh away the SIN OF THE WORLD"-who is "the propitiation [satisfaction] for our sins [the Church's], and not for ours only, but also for the sins of the whole world."
+(John 1:29; 1 John 2:2) Since death is the penalty or wages of sin, when the sin is canceled the wages must in due time cease.
 Any other view would be both unreasonable and unjust.
-The authority to cancel sin rests with Christ-he having bought the race and the judgment against it.
-He will surely release, not only from sin but also from every feature of its penalty, all who will accept his New Covenant.
-The fact that nearly two thousand years have elapsed since our Lord died, and none are yet seen to be freed from either sin or death, is no argument against God's promise; for with him a thousand years are as one day.
+The fact that no recovery from the Adamic loss is yet accomplished, though nearly two thousand years have elapsed since our Lord died, is no more an argument against restitution than is the fact that four thousand years elapsed before his death a proof that God had not planned the redemption before the foundation of the world.
 Both the two thousand years since and the four thousand years before the death of Christ were appointed times for other parts of the work, preparatory to "the times of restitution of all things."

 Let no one hastily suppose that there is in this view anything in conflict with the teaching of the Scriptures that faith toward God, repentance for sin and reformation of character are indispensable to salvation.
-This feature will be treated more at length hereafter, but we now suggest that only the few have ever had a sufficiency of light to produce. full faith, repentance and reformation.
+This feature will be treated more at length hereafter, but we now suggest that only the few have ever had a sufficiency of light to produce full faith, repentance and reformation.
 Some have been blinded in part, and some completely, by the god of this world, and they must be recovered from blindness as well as from death, that they, each for himself, may have a full chance to prove, by obedience or disobedience, their worthiness or unworthiness of life everlasting.
 Then those who prove themselves unworthy of life will die again-the second death-from which there will be no redemption, and consequently no resurrection.
 The death which comes on account of Adam's sin, and all the imperfections which follow in its wake, will be removed because of the redemption which is in Christ Jesus; but the death which comes as a result of individual, wilful apostasy is final.
-This sin hath never forgiveness, and its penalty, the second death, will be everlasting-not everlasting dying, but everlasting death -a death unbroken by a resurrection.
+This sin hath never forgiveness, and its penalty, the second death, will be everlasting-not everlasting dying, but everlasting death-a death unbroken by a resurrection.